-This ceremony is intended to recognize students who are able to complete twelve years of education, meeting the requirements set out by Alberta Education to receive a High School Diploma or Certificate of Completion.
+The cap and gown ceremony is intended to recognize students who are able to complete twelve years of education, meeting the requirements set out by Alberta Education to receive a High School Diploma or Certificate of Completion.
 To be a graduand of Hilltop High School, a student must:

-- 1. have been registered at Hilltop High School in their grade 12 year; - 2. exhibit good studentship and citizenship as outlined by School and Division Policies; - 3. have met the requirements for a High School Diploma or a High School Certificate of Completion.
-Keep in mind, because students will not have written their semester two diploma exams or their semester one diploma exam rewrites, students must have school awarded marks over 50% in these courses to determine qualifications.
+- 1. Have been registered at Hilltop High School in their grade 12 year; - 2.
+Exhibit good studentship and citizenship as outlined by School and Division Policies; - 3.
+Have met the requirements for a High School Diploma or a High School Certificate of Completion.
+Keep in mind, because students will not have written their semester two diploma exams or their semester one diploma exam rewrites, students must have school awarded marks over 50% in these courses to determine qualifications. - 4.
+Be registered in a minimum of 15 course credits in semester 2.

-This ceremony is celebrated at the end of June, date TBD.
+Hilltop High Schools Graduation Ceremony is celebrated at the end of June, date TBA.
 All students who meet the graduation requirements, as well as their friends and family, will be invited to participate in this formal procedure.
 The Grand March occurs as a part of this formal activity.

-The Hilltop High School Commencement Ceremony is sanctioned by the school, and organized by the class of graduands with assistance from and under the supervision of a staff advisor(s).
+The Hilltop High School Commencement Ceremony is sanctioned by the school, and organized by the class of graduands with assistance from and under the supervision of staff advisor(s).
 As such, all activities planned in support of this ceremony are subject to approval of school administration.
 (Monies raised for grad activities will only be spent on activities which are approved by school administration).